nknapp/process-streams/README.md

 Changes
 --------
+#### 1.0.1

+  * Testcase-fixes for iojs 1.2 and node 0.12
+  * Changed some dependencies to stable versions of other packages

 #### 1.0.0

   * There are no API changes in this version, but I have decided that the API should be stable now.
 Thus, version 1.0.0